Cisco ISE Administrator Accounts: CLI and GUI Access

 role Specify user role

-As previously shown, creating a local user account from the CLI is a straightforward process.
-One of the most important attributes of any account is its password.
-To enhance the overall security posture, ISE enables administrators to enforce a set of password policies that must be adhered to when defining a password.
+As demonstrated earlier, creating a local user account from the CLI is a straightforward process.
+One of the most critical attributes of any account is its password.
+To strengthen overall security, ISE enforces a set of password policies that must be followed when defining a password.
 These policies can be reviewed using the show running-config password-policy command.
-An example of the output is provided below:
+An example of the output is provided below.

 ISE-NODE-2/adminCLI#show running-config password-policy